freeCodeCamp/freeCodeCamp/client/src/pages/learn/back-end-development-and-apis/mongodb-and-mongoose/index.md

 Mongoose.js is an npm module for Node.js that allows you to write objects for Mongo as you would in JavaScript.
 This can make it easier to construct documents for storage in Mongo.

-Working on these challenges involves writing code in our starter project.
+Working on these challenges involves writing code on GitHub in our starter project.

 Optionally, you may write your project on another platform, but it must be publicly visible for our testing.